UMich-BipedLab/cassie_alip_mpc/README.md

 * Create an ethernet connection between the **Windows 10** computer (running the Simulink Cassie Controller) and the **Linux Computer** (running the MPC footplacement algorithm)
 #### Set up Windows Ethernet settings
   - On the Windows computer, go to `Network and Sharing Center->Change Adapter options`.
 Right-click your Ethernet connection and select properties.
-  - Make sure Internet Protocol Version 6 (TCP/IPv6) is unchecked
+  - Make sure Internet Protocol Version 6 (TCP/IPv6) is unchecked.
   - Check and double-click Internet Protocol Version 4 (TCP/IPv4).
-Make sure `Obtain an IP address automatically` and `Obtain DNS server address automatically` are selected
+Make sure `Obtain an IP address automatically` and `Obtain DNS server address automatically` are selected.
 #### Set up Linux Ethernet settings
   - On Linux computer, navigate to `Settings->Network->Wired`.
 Create a new connection by clicking the + button.
-  - Select the `Identity` tab and enter a unique ID
+  - Select the `Identity` tab and enter a unique ID.
   - Select the `IPv4` tab and enter a valid Address.
 The first 2 sequence of digits should match the ethernet address from the Windows computer (you can find this by running `ipconfig` in the command prompt).
 The next 2 can be uniquely made up.
-The Netmask should be set to `255.255.0.0`
+The Netmask should be set to `255.255.0.0`.
-    - Example Windows Ethernet IP Address: `169.254.24.246` with matching example Linux Ethernet IP Address: `169.254.252.150`
+    - Example Windows Ethernet IP Address: `169.254.24.246` with matching example Linux Ethernet IP Address: `169.254.252.150`.
 * You should now have a working connection.
-Check this by pinging each computer from the other
+Check this by pinging each computer from each other.
   - An example result from the Windows computer would return
   ```
   C:\Users\gibso>ping 169.254.252.150